Can ‘Brother Nature’ Escape The Ghosts Of Social Media Past?

 Kelvin Peña rose to social media stardom in 2016, when a video he made while feeding a deer in his yard went viral.
 That’s the whole video — just a teenager brimming over with excitement while talking about a deer.
 It spoke to people.
 It was joyful.

-As time went on, Peña embraced the earnestness of his personality.
+Peña quickly embraced the earnestness of his personality.
 He calls the deer names like Canela and Tay Tay.
 He joyously greets them (and other animals), he dances, hugs baby pigs, and acts silly.
-The videos are guileless.
+His videos are guileless.
 They don’t feel like an act.
-And the fact that he’s a person of color when virtually all other animal-loving celebrities are white feels deeply refreshing.
+And the fact that he’s a person of color when virtually all other animal-loving celebrities are white feels like a breath of fresh air.

-The formula was a smash.
+The formula worked.
 Peña — known widely by the nickname “Brother Nature” — has 2.2 million Instagram followers and 1.5 million followers on Twitter.
 That’s a lot of people just searching for a little positivity in their feeds.
 Positivity that Peña says came out of finding faith unexpectedly.
 Before becoming a viral star, he was just a depressed 17-year-old kid.
 He’d gone through a difficult break-up and was considering suicide.

 One day, teetering on hopelessness, Peña heard a voice that told him to keep going — to live his life in the light and with positive energy.
 He listened.
 A month later the first video went viral.